forta-network/docs/docs/cli.md

 ## disable

-Disable your deployed bot and stop it from running on the Forta protocol by using `forta-agent disable`.
+Disable your deployed bot and stop it from running on the Forta network by using `forta-agent disable`.
 Your Docker image will still be publicly available, but scan nodes will know not to run your bot.

 ## enable

-Enable your bot and start execution on the Forta protocol by using `forta-agent enable`.
-By default, your bot is enabled when you deploy to the Forta protocol.
+Enable your bot and start execution on the Forta network by using `forta-agent enable`.
+By default, your bot is enabled when you deploy to the Forta network.
 Only use this command if your bot is currently disabled.

 ## keyfile